neo4j/neo4j-javascript-driver/packages/neo4j-driver-deno/README.md

 await driver.close();
 ```

-You can use `deno run --allow-net ...` or `deno repl` to run this example.
-If
+You can use `deno run --allow-net --allow-sys...` or `deno repl` to run this example.

+For Deno versions bellow `1.27.1`, you should use the flag `--allow-env` instead of `--allow-sys`.

-you don't have a running Neo4j instance, you can use
+If you don't have a running Neo4j instance, you can use
 `docker run --rm -p 7687:7687 -e NEO4J_AUTH=neo4j/driverdemo neo4j:4.4` to
 quickly spin one up.